-Genshin Impact: Banners and Character Reruns to Expect
+Genshin Impact Banners and Character Reruns to Expect

 Shenhe is primarily a support for Cryo characters, providing huge damage buffs from her Elemental Skill.
 Not only this, but she also lowers the Cryo and Physical RES of enemies with her Elemental Burst.
 If your team revolves around Cryo DMG, then you’re sure to appreciate Shenhe as a member of your team.

-Hu Tao is also likely to get a rerun banner in the near future.
+Hu Tao is also likely to get a Genshin Impact banner in the near future.
 She was last available in the second half of Version 2.2 last November 2021.
 That was her first (and only) rerun since her release in the third phase of Version 1.3.
 The gap between her release and her rerun was 8 months, which leads many to believe that it’s high time for another banner for the 77th Director of the Wangsheng Funeral Parlor.

 Hu Tao is a Pyro DPS, whose gameplay famously revolves around how low her HP is.
 Her playstyle is notorious for rewarding cancels in the middle of her combos, whether by jumping or dashing.
 She is best used in Vaporize comps (with Xingqiu, for example) or Melt.
 If you decide that Hu Tao is the character your party is missing, then look forward to her rerun banner inbound.

 Hu Tao will hit the 400-day limit in Version 3.2.
-Her banner can be expected on or before that patch.
+Due to this, her rerun banner is highly speculated soon.

 The Hydro bow user fills the role of DPS in your team, but might take a while to get used to.
 Don’t let the Bow weapon deceive you, as his Elemental Skill allows him to switch stances and dual wield knives instead.
 With that, if you need a consistent Hydro damage dealer in your team, Childe may just be your best bet.

-Childe will also hit the 400 day limit by Version 3.2, so a rerun of his banner by then would most likely happen.
+Childe will also hit the 400-day limit by Version 3.2, so his rerun banner can also be expected soon.

 The Spindrift Knight herself, Eula, had her last banner in Version 2.3, alongside Albedo.
 Unlike the Alchemist though, Eula only had to wait about half a year since her release in Version 1.5 to get a rerun.
 This doesn’t change the fact that we haven’t seen the Queen of Physical Damage featured in a long time.
 Both times, Eula’s banner was tied to in-game events.
 So, the next time we see her, it might be because of her involvement in an event.